centreon/centreon-documentation/versioned_docs/version-24.10/monitoring/basic-objects/timeperiods.md

 To add an exception, in the **Exceptions** field, click **Add new entry**.
 For each exceptional day, you will need to define a time period.

-> Use the following syntax to exclude whole days from the supervision: 00:00-00:00.
+> Use the following syntax to exclude whole days from the monitoring: 00:00-00:00.

 The table below shows some possible examples: